ellipsis-drive/mapboxgljs-package/README.md

 A vectorlayer can add multiple style layers to your mapbox map.
 To view all added styling, call `yourVectorLayer.getLayers()`.
 You can also get and use the source that contains geojson with `yourVectorLayer.getSource()`.

-### Use the EllipsisApi to login into ellipsis-drive or view metadata of blocks
+### Use the EllipsisApi to login into Ellipsis Drive or view metadata of blocks

 #### EllipsisApi.login description
 **parameters**